 The sun is your best source of vitamin D and as we know, vitamin D is a super important nutrient needed for the health of teeth and bones.

-But besides the health benefits and the feeling of pure bliss we have when we are enjoying its warmth, there is no denying that the sun can have a detrimental effect on our skin and can cause quite a lot of damage that can be very difficult to reverse.
+But besides the health benefits and the pure bliss we experience when we’re enjoying its warmth, there is no denying the sun can have a detrimental effect on our skin and can cause quite a lot of damage that can be very difficult to reverse.

-If you are dealing with something like this and this is what landed you on my article, below I will teach you how to reverse sun damage on your skin as well as discuss several types of damage caused by the sun because not everything can be successfully treated.
+If you are currently dealing with sun damage, below I will teach you how to reverse sun damage on your skin as well as discuss the best skincare ingredients for sun-damaged skin.

 5 Best Treatments For Sun-Damaged Skin